 - Cost-Effective.
 Low catalyst loadings, solvent-free conditions, and high yielding processes make olefin metathesis both economical and manufacturing-ready.

 - Green Process.
 What makes olefin metathesis cost-effective also makes it green.
 With fewer reaction steps, solvents, and byproducts, olefin metathesis is environmentally friendly and efficient.

 - Scalable.
 Grubbs Catalyst-based olefin metathesis reactions have achieved commercial success on scales ranging from milligram to multi-ton.

 Broad Commercial Applications Enable Broad Industry Adoption

 Metathesis is broadly used by chemists in a wide range of fields, including petrochemicals, pharmaceuticals, and materials.
-The robust nature of Grubbs Catalyst technology, coupled with Materia’s industry leading know-how and catalyst supply capabilities, facilitate increasing adoption of olefin metathesis methods.
+The robust nature of Grubbs Catalyst technology, coupled with Materia’s industry leading know-how has led to groundbreaking applications of the technology.

-At Materia, we use our market-leading knowledge of olefin metathesis chemistry to develop innovative and cost-effective solutions to great industrial challenges.
-Our catalyst technology is applied to the discovery and development of new pharmaceuticals, specialty chemicals and advanced materials.
+At Materia, we use our expertise in olefin metathesis chemistry to develop innovative and cost-effective solutions to great industrial challenges.
+We use this catalyst technology in the discovery and development of a new generation of advanced materials.